alikhodadadi32/CNN-for-Image-Processing/README.md

 ## How to run

-To reproduce the validation results and test probabilities, following lines of codes needs to be run in the CMD.

-To reproduce validation accuracies (public test data): "python main.py --List_residual_layers 5 5 5  --mode test"
+### (1)
+This project uses Poetry for dependency management.
+To set up the project environment and install dependencies.
+Poetry utilizes the poetry.lock file (dependecies/poetry.lock) to create a consistent environment.
+Run the following command to install the dependencies as specified in the lock file:

+`poetry install`

+This command will set up a virtual environment and install the necessary packages as defined in pyproject.toml and poetry.lock.

+### (2)
+Modify the variables inside the main.py (the network configuration, data location, where to save model checkpoints, etc.)

+### (3)
+Run the following for the desired list of residual layers:

-To reproduce test probabilities (private test data)  : "python main.py --List_residual_layers 5 5 5  --mode predict"
+`python main.py --List_residual_layers 5 5 5  --mode train`

-*   The List_residual_layers must be specidfied as shown **  The Final_model folder and the ".py" files in the "code" folder must be in the same directory to run (you may need to copy the "Final_model" folder into the "code" folder)
+Note that the List_residual_layers must be specidfied as shown.
+To get the performance measures on test data run:

-$ python main.py --List_residual_layers 5 5 5  --mode test
+`python main.py --List_residual_layers 5 5 5  --mode test`
-2024-01-13 01:31:54.575670: W tensorflow/stream_executor/platform/default/dso_loader.cc:55] Could not load dynamic library 'cudart64_101.dll'; dlerror: cudart64_101.dll not found
-2024-01-13 01:31:54.576024: I tensorflow/stream_executor/cuda/cudart_stub.cc:29] Ignore above cudart dlerror if you do not have a GPU set up on your machine.